YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 For commands with no -BLOCK= qualifier, DSE uses the last block handled by a DSE operation.
 When no block has been accessed, (i.e., on the first block-oriented command), DSE uses block one (1).

-BLOCK accepts blocks higher than the current database size because it deal with set of saved block copies rather than the database and there are situations where a saved block may be outside the current database size (for example, due to a concurrent MUPIP REORG -TRUNCATE).
+BLOCK accepts blocks higher than the current database size because it deals with a set of saved block copies rather than the database and there are situations where a saved block may be outside the current database size (for example, due to a concurrent MUPIP REORG -TRUNCATE).

 *-F[ROM]=block_number*